 - On Linux, JVM Crash Guard requires that the Machine Agent user be able to read all the processes in

 /proc/*.
 This may be the root user or another user with this privilege.

 - Enable the JVM Crash Guard (it is disabled by default).
 Navigate to

 Once you have verified the requirements, follow these steps to create a policy for JVM crash events:

-- From the left-hand navigation menu, click Alert & Respond > Policies and then click Create a Policy.
+- From the left-hand navigation menu, click Alert & Respond > Policies > Create a Policy.